Tim Anderson Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Tim Anderson and his .386 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starting pitcher Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Saturday at 7:10 PM ET.
+Tim Anderson -- with a slugging percentage of .386 in his past 10 games, including five extra-base hits -- will be in action for the Chicago White Sox against the Detroit Tigers, with Tarik Skubal on the mound, on September 3 at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Tigers.
+He had a hitless performance in his previous game (0-for-3) against the Tigers.

 Tim Anderson Game Info & Props vs. the Tigers